|NEW! Civil Commitment Brochure available for download courtesy of Once Fallen and wwww.sosen.org!

 May 17, 2009

-an indeterminate period of time.
-The practice has preceded public registries, practiced as far back as the
+indeterminate period of time.
+The practice has preceded public registries, practiced as far back as the 1930s.
+But the

 THE CIVIL COMMITMENT LAWS

-stressed rehabilitation of the individual they believed were more likely to offend than other convicted sex
+rehabilitation of the individual they believed were more likely to offend than other convicted sex offenders.
+However, by

-in the past.
-The decision upheld the Kansas statute which allowed civil commitment for a lesser standard of
+The decision upheld the Kansas statute which allowed civil commitment for a lesser standard of “mental abnormality” or